Whale Route

 The route stretches from Rooi Els to Quoin Point.
 The best spots to see the whales are Hermanus, Gansbaai, Kleinmond, and the Garden Route.
 Hermanus is a popular viewing area because of the 'whale crier' who announces the arrival of the whales.

 There are boat trips offered which take one up close to the whales, bearing in mind that in South Africa, there is a restriction on getting too close.
-Boats are allowed up to 300 meters from the whales with a sspecial permit.
+Boats are allowed up to 300 meters from the whales with a special permit.
 Towards the end of October, the Southern right whales start leaving South African waters, though many holidaymakers still get to see some of the later stragglers in December.

 Main Destination